If you've been looking at international escapes but decided you'd rather keep your passport at home, consider planning a vacation to Miami.

-There's also the 4.6-star rated W South Beach, which has rooms currently set at $359/night.
+There's also the 4.6-star rated The W South Beach, which has rooms for $359/night.

 Situated on 300 feet of pristine oceanfront property, W South Beach is just mere steps from beaches and the hottest nightlife, along with attractions such as John Collins Park.

 The Mandarin Oriental, Miami (500 Brickell Key Drive)

 A third option is The Mandarin Oriental, Miami.
 With a 4.9-star rating on Skyscanner, this hotel is one of the most luxurious in the city, and has rooms currently listed for $299/night.